Kondasamy/tamil-handwriting-recognition/README.md

 ## Attribution
-**Original source for Malayalam:** https://gitlab.com/santhoshtr/hand **Original demo site:**  https://thottingal.in/projects/hand/
+**Original source for Malayalam:** https://gitlab.com/santhoshtr/hand

+**Original demo site:**  https://thottingal.in/projects/hand/

 ## How it works?
 The core logic of recognition is **curve matching**.
 Predefined curves are saved for each ligatures of Thamizh letters (which is configurable too).
 Based on the characters drawn by the users, a matching score will be calculated and suggestions will be printed over the screen.

 Since people write the letters in random styles, the curve matching should take care of these variations.
-Scaling up or down, rotation, distortions in the curve, some amount of flexibility for errors etc. For this kind of curve matching we use https://github.com/chanind/curve-matcher which is a https://en.wikipedia.org/wiki/Procrustes_analysis basd curve matching implementation.
+Scaling up or down, rotation, distortions in the curve, some amount of flexibility for errors etc. For this kind of curve matching we use https://github.com/chanind/curve-matcher which is a https://en.wikipedia.org/wiki/Procrustes_analysis based curve matching implementation.

 ## Caution
 There may be false positives as well, due to resemblance between each ligatures